Gurumote/nyayavani-Gemini-chatbot/README.md

 Sidebar with Famous Legal Movie Quotes

 🔥 Contributing
 Pull requests welcome—bonus points if you submit with a lawyer joke.
-Please see CONTRIBUTING.md for more info.
+Please see CONTRIBUTING.md